CogniCraftSolutions/Task3Rajeshwari/Task3Rajeshwari/Task3Rajeshwari/README.md

 Hindhi to English translation quiz
 <br><br>
 Develop a basic web page that facilitates a Hindi to English translation quiz.
-The quiz should allow users to input their responses through voice input and display the correct translations within a designated container.
-The candidate is encouraged to reference a demo video for guidance and replicate the quiz as closely as possible.<br>
+The quiz should allow users to input their responses through voice input and display the correct translations within a designated container.<br>
 <br>
 Requirements:<br><br>
 Develop a web page using HTML, CSS, and JavaScript. <br>